Two-dimensional THz spectroscopy in electronic systems: a many-body diagrammatic approach: 2DTS of dispersive electronic systems: paramagnetic vs. diamagnetic processes

-To account for the finite duration of the pulse, one can now assume that the envelope of the incoming pulse can be well approximated by a gaussian, i.e.\ $A(t)=\bar{A}e^{-t^2/(2\tau_p^2)}\cos(\Omega t)$.
-In this way, the functions $F^{\text{inter}}$ can be reduced to an {\em analytical} expression, given by a combination of Faddeeva functions, as shown in the Supplementary Material \cite{fiore_}.
-In practice, this implies a considerable reduction in the numerical effort to calculate the 2D maps, whose result for the full paramagnetic contribution is shown in Fig.\ \ref{fig:semipara}.
+{We stress here that the equivalence between the two-level case and the current lattice system needs to be properly framed.
+To be consistent with Ref.\ \cite{mahmood_Nat.Phys.21}, in the two-level analysis we have shown the 2D map produced by a frequency independent \textit{electric field} $E(\omega)=\bar{E}$, which would correspond to a frequency-dependent gauge potential $A(\omega)\sim\bar{E}/\omega$ in Eqs.\ \ref{eq:j00taupara} and \ref{eq:j0tautaupara}.
+In the following we want to analyze the 2D response to a short-in-time (broadband) and long-lasting (narrowband) electric field.
+Given the relation $E(t)\sim\partial_tA(t)$, we can realize such an effect by varying the envelope of our gaussian $A(t)$ via $\tau_p\Omega$, even if the impulsive limit would not correspond to a $\delta(t)$-like electric field.
+Within the gaussian approximation for $A(t)$, but keeping a finite duration of the pulse,} the functions $F^{\text{inter}}$ can be reduced to an {\em analytical} expression, given by a combination of Faddeeva functions, as shown in the SM \cite{fiore_}.
+In practice, this implies a reduction in the numerical effort to calculate the 2D maps, whose result for the full paramagnetic contribution is shown in Fig.\ \ref{fig:semipara}.

 We simulate the signal for three values of $\tau_p\Omega$, which correspond to a incoming narrowband, intermediate, or broadband pulse, while setting the central frequency of the pump inside the gap $\Omega=\Delta$.
 As expected, for decreasing values of $\tau_p\Omega$, the 2D maps evolve from the six spots at multiples of $\Omega$ expected in the monochromatic limit, see panels (a) and (d), to a more complex spectral distribution, in panels (c) and (f), dominated by the features of the kernel.